ceph/ceph/doc/rbd/rbd-cloudstack.rst

 Limitations
 ===========

-- CloudStack, until v4.17.1.0 will only bind to one monitor (You can however create a Round Robin DNS record over multiple monitors).
+- CloudStack, until v4.17.1.0 will only bind to one monitor at a time.
+You can however use multiple DNS A or AAAA records in a round-robin fashion to spread connections over multiple monitors.